Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Results and Analysis

+\textbf{Zero-Shot Editing}\quad In addition to SVS, we adopt editing tasks to evaluate \vevo{}'s text and prosody controllability.
+The used evaluation sets are constructed with DeepSeek-V3~\cite{deepseek-v3}.
+Specifically, we utilized the same expressive speech and singing voice evaluation data from our zero-shot TTS tasks.
+For each sample's text, we generated edited versions using DeepSeek-V3 with the following prompt: \textit{"Please edit the following text by adding, deleting, or modifying content as needed.
+Note: (1) Ignore any existing punctuation errors in the original text and ensure proper punctuation in the edited version.
+(2) The edited version must differ from the original text.
+(3) Return only the final edited text without any additional explanations."}

-In addition to SVS, we adopt editing tasks to evaluate \vevo{}'s text and prosody controllability. \vevo{}'s advantage in editing tasks stems from its use of prosody tokens as explicit control, enabling it to preserve the prosody (melody) of the raw voice during editing.
+\vevo{}'s advantage in editing tasks stems from its use of prosody tokens as explicit control, enabling it to preserve the prosody (melody) of the raw voice during editing.
 For instance, in singing lyric editing tasks~\cite{editsinger,unisinger}, \vevo{} can modify only the lyrics while maintaining the original singing voice melody.
 The results are shown in Table~\ref{tab:expt-svs-editing}, where we include two speech editing baselines, SSR-Speech~\cite{ssrspeech} and F5-TTS~\cite{f5tts}.
 It can be observed that compared to the baselines, the post-trained \vevo{} not only achieves better intelligibility (WER), naturalness (N-CMOS), and speaker similarity (SIM), but also demonstrates superior prosody preservation of the original voice (PS-CMOS), particularly in the singing voice domain (MS-CMOS).
 We will provide more audio samples at our website to further demonstrate \vevo{}'s advantages in singing lyric editing tasks.